SwissTPH/openmalaria/README.md

   * Third-party libraries, distributed under the same repo for convenience.

 * include/
-  * Header files associated with model.
+  * Header files associated with model. (only in old Versions, changed in this [commit](https://github.com/SwissTPH/openmalaria/commit/f31f1fdc06e99095f0581e9a18313f839c4d4f27))

 * model/
   * Source code for the malaria model.